Gluten Allergy or Intolerance Symptoms

 The inflammatory response, like that brought against the flu virus, can cause fatigue and dizziness.
 Symptoms can range from quite mild to very serious, but unlike a true “allergy,” anaphylaxis leading to death will not occur.

-Gluten sensitivity is also not an autoimmune disease (like celiac disease), but it can cause or exacerbate severe, uncomfortable and even debilitating conditions and symptoms, including any of the following:
+Gluten sensitivity is also not an autoimmune disease (like celiac disease), but it can cause or exacerbate severe, uncomfortable and even debilitating conditions and symptoms.

 • ADHD